Hailey-Ross/syn_sweeping/README.md

 # syn_sweeping
-Converted version of syn_construction for Poison Meadows RP
+Simply a converted version of syn_construction for Poison Meadows RP.
+All credit goes to [Blue](https://github.com/kamelzarandah) for creating the original Resource

 ## Dependencies:
 - [VORP-CORE](https://github.com/VORPCORE/VORP-Core)